ash-shell/test/README.md

     local result="$(Slugify__slugify "Radical    Ricky")"
     if [[ "$result" != "radical-ricky" ]]; then
         # This line below is our failure description
-        echo "Slugify__slugify should convert 'Radical    Ricky' into 'radical-ricky' return 1
+        echo "Slugify__slugify should convert 'Radical    Ricky' into 'radical-ricky'" return 1
     fi
 }